ssahussai/Doggie-Deck/README.md

 -----------|--------------
 Salma Khan | December 24, 2019

-In this project I have created a modern full-stack reference app named DogCollector.
+In this project, I have created a modern full-stack reference application named "Dog Collector" where you can keep track of all of your dogs, their feeding schedules, their toys, as well as be able to upload their pictures.

 ## User Stories
 * As a user (AAU), when I land in the app I should be able to see an option ether to Sign Up or Log In.